 The royalty free music you download from free music archive doesn’t require any kind of attribution and can be used for both personal and commercial projects.

 Game dev market is an indie game asset store when indie developers can sell their assets.
-It has collection of 3D,2D, GUI and audio which are both free and paid.
+It has collection of 3D,2D, GUI and audio which are both available as free download and paid purchases.

 It’s really difficult to find the free assets in this market place as the filter options are not good.
 But if you spend some time, you can get some good assets for free.

 All the assets are included under pro license and can be used for personal and commercial projects.

 Game art 2D is yet another 2D free Unity assets website.
 They have a really good collection of 2D art that you can use for your game.
 They have done a good job at segregating the free assets from the paid ones.
 You can just head to the Freebies section and download the free assets.